Your privacy is of critical importance to us, so at DataCite we have a few fundamental principles related to privacy.

-Legal basis for the processing of these data in order to contact a member or an organization is Art.
+The legal basis for the processing of these data in order to contact a member or an organization is Art.
 6 No. 1 lit. a GDPR.

 Fabrica is DataCite’s service used by DataCite members to create and assign DOIs and associated metadata.
 The service relies on cookies for use.
-Fabrica is not a public facing service and those using Fabrica must have an account.
+Fabrica is not a public-facing service and those using Fabrica must have an account.
 Fabrica also collects information about users of the service, including names and emails.
 This information is used to administer the service.

-Legal basis for the processing of these data is Art.
+The legal basis for the processing of these data is Art.
 6 No. 1 lit. b, f GDPR.

 8. Support Site